SolarArbiter/SolarArbiter.github.io/metrics.md

 - [<a name="ref-wang16b">Wang16b</a>] Q. Wang, C. Brancucci, H. Wu, A. R. Florita, and B. M. Hodge, "Quantifying the Economic and Grid Reliability Impacts of Improved Wind Power Forecasting", IEEE Transactions on Sustainable Energy, vol. 7, no. 4, pp. 1525-1537, 2016.
 DOI: [10.1109/TSTE.2016.2560628](https://doi.org/10.1109/TSTE.2016.2560628)
 - [<a name="ref-wang17">Wang17</a>] Q. Wang, and B. M. Hodge, "Enhancing Power System Operational Flexibility with Flexible Ramping Products: A Review", IEEE Transactions on Industrial Informatics, vol. 13, no. 4, pp. 1652-1664, 2017.
 DOI: [10.1109/TII.2016.2637879](https://doi.org/10.1109/TII.2016.2637879)
 - [<a name="ref-zhang15">Zhang15</a>] J. Zhang, A. Florita, B. M. Hodge, S. Lu, H. F. Hamann, V. Banunarayanan, A. Brockway,  "A suite of metrics for assessing the performance of solar power forecasting", Solar Energy, vol. 111, pp. 157-175, 2015.
 DOI: [10.1016/j.solener.2014.10.016](https://doi.org/10.1016/j.solener.2014.10.016)
+- [<a name="ref-marquez12">Marquez12</a>] R. Marquez and C. F. M. Coimbra, "Proposed Metric for Evaluation of Solar Forecasting Models", 2012
+- Brier, "Verification of Forecasts Expressed in Terms of Probability", 1950
+- Murphy, "A New Vector Partition of the Probability Score"
+- Mathesona dn Winkler, "Scoring Rules for Continuous Probability Distributions", 1976
+- Gueymard, "Clear-sky irradiance predictions for solar resource mapping and large-scale applications: improved validation methodology and detailed performance analysis of 18 broadband radiative models", Solar Energy, vol. 86, pp. 2145-2169.
+DOI: